yairgil/Docker-Provider/README.md

 8. [.NET Core SDK](https://dotnet.microsoft.com/download) to build the Windows Agent code
 9. [gcc for windows](https://github.com/jmeubank/tdm-gcc/releases/download/v9.2.0-tdm64-1/tdm64-gcc-9.2.0.exe) to build go code

+> Note: recommend to clone the code into Ubuntu app on Windows 10 so that you can work on development of both windows and linux agent.

 # Repo structure